skvark/Arduino-Spectrum-VU-meter/README.md

 This project has already took me 2 months and I'm only done with the screen and electronics itself, code is still missing but hopefully it will be here sooner or later :)

-So this is still a very early prototype.
-Proof of concept.
+__This is still a very early prototype.
+Proof of concept.__

-If I'll get this all together and working, the screen will be mounted into a Boombox which is kind of a side project of this project :D
+If I get this all together and working, the screen will be mounted into a Boombox which is kind of a side project of this project :D

 There's actually two distinguishable parts in the project and therefore I'll divide this short documentation into few parts: